7 Good Certifications for Jobs to Boost Your Career in 2025

 Pricing ModelExam fees are set by the individual certifying body (e.g., CompTIA, AWS, PMI); Pearson VUE processes the payment.

-Key OfferingSecure, proctored exam delivery for thousands of IT and professional certifications from virtually all major vendors.
+Key OfferingSecure, proctored exam delivery for thousands of IT and professional certifications from major vendors.

-Unique FeatureDual-delivery model with a massive global network of physical test centers combined with a flexible and convenient online proctoring option (OnVUE).
+Unique FeatureA choice between a massive network of physical test centers and a flexible online proctoring option.

 Practical Advice for Exam Day Success